Parameta Logo

 The study shows that the market is generally optimistic about, and willing to adopt, innovative, tech-enabled solutions.
 Despite regional and buy- and sell-side disparities, this appetite for innovation makes the OTC market well-placed to capitalize on increasing macro instability and seize the many opportunities to take the market forwards.

 Essential to this growth potential will be a greater availability of reliable, high-quality data.
 Participants such as Parameta Solutions are at the forefront of this wave of growth, helping provide scarce, valuable data and insights that can support market performance and support better investing decisions.
+Explore the role of technology in OTC market growth

 © 2024 ICAP Information Services Limited (“IISL”).
 This communication is provided by ICAP Information Services Limited or a member of its group (“Parameta”) and all information contained in or attached hereto (the “Information”) is for information purposes only and is confidential.
 Access to the Information by anyone other than the intended recipient is unauthorised without Parameta’s prior written approval.
 The Information may not be not used or disclosed for any purpose without Parameta’s prior written approval, including without limitation, storing, copying, distributing, licensing, selling or displaying the Information, using the Information in an application or to create derived data of any kind, co-mingling the Information with any other data or using the data for any unlawful purpose of for any purpose that would cause it to become a benchmark under any law, regulation or guidance.